iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

       `grep` and other command line tools.

 * Improvements of iRedMail Easy platform:
+    + Make sure OpenLDAP service is running before populating data.
+    + Make Nginx/Dovecot/Postfix not listen on address `::1` if system doesn't have IPv6 support.
+    + Slightly reduce Amavisd max_servers to same as RAM (GB) for better stability.
+    + Always check and make sure major components are the latest versions.
     + Always update major components (postfix/dovecot/sogo/fail2ban/...) to the latest stable release.
     + Always print command output of `nginx -t` for troubleshooting before